Close Alert Banner

 Swimmer 6

-Swimmers are introduced to stride entries, scissor kick and vertical dolphin kick.
-Swimmers continue to work on strength and power on front and back crawl and further develop breaststroke skills.
-Fitness swim 150m.
+Intermediate swimmers increase efficiency in front crawl, back crawl, and work to develop breaststroke skills.
+They are introduced to stride entries, scissor kick, and vertical dolphin kick.
+They also develop strength and power by performing front and back crawl sprints.
+Fitness swim is 150m.

 Swimmer 7